-Hometown

-Favorite food

-Favorite TV show

-Hobby

-Favorite kind of music

-Number of people in their family (How each person defines family can be very interesting!)
+Hometown Favorite food Favorite TV show Hobby Favorite kind of music Number of people in their family (How each person defines family can be very interesting!)

-4. Interviews
+3. Interviews

-Participants interview the person next to them and vice versa, and then introduce one another to the entire group.
+Participants interview the person next to them and vice versa, and then introduce one another to the larger group.

-5. Truth or Lie?
+4. Truth or Lie?